Human impact on the environment: Burmese Python

+Hybrid boars

+In the 1980s, Canadian pig farmers introduced wild boars from the United Kingdom into their breeding programs, leading to a hybrid with more meat.
+However, when the pork market collapsed in 2001, many of these hybrids were released into the wild.
+These hybrids, now numbering around 62,000 are thriving in the Canadian prairies due to their adaptation to harsh winters, with thick fur and long legs, and tusks sharp enough to dig through soil for food.
+They cause significant agricultural damage and have grown to a point where even substantial culling efforts are insufficient.
+This issue has escalated to the extent that these boars are starting to migrate into northern US states, raising concerns about potential crop damage and the spread of diseases like African swine flu, which could severely impact the pork industry.

 Coral reef decline

 Water pollution

 Domestic, industrial and agricultural wastewater can be treated in wastewater treatment plants for treatment before being released into aquatic ecosystems.
 Treated wastewater still contains a range of different chemical and biological contaminants which may influence surrounding ecosystems.

-Impacts on climate

 Climate change

 Contemporary climate change is the result of increasing atmospheric greenhouse gas concentrations, which is caused primarily by combustion of fossil fuel (coal, oil, natural gas), and by deforestation, land use changes, and cement production.
 Such massive alteration of the global carbon cycle has only been possible because of the availability and deployment of advanced technologies, ranging in application from fossil fuel exploration, extraction, distribution, refining, and combustion in power plants and automobile engines and advanced farming practices.

 Livestock contributes to climate change both through the production of greenhouse gases and through destruction of carbon sinks such as rain-forests.
 According to the 2006 United Nations/FAO report, 18% of all greenhouse gas emissions found in the atmosphere are due to livestock.
 The raising of livestock and the land needed to feed them has resulted in the destruction of millions of acres of rainforest and as global demand for meat rises, so too will the demand for land.
 Ninety-one percent of all rainforest land deforested since 1970 is now used for livestock.
-Potential negative environmental impacts caused by increasing atmospheric carbon dioxide concentrations are rising global air temperatures, altered hydrogeological cycles resulting in more frequent and severe droughts, storms, and floods, as well as sea level rise and ecosystem disruption.